Tips Before Your Trip

 Your trip is booked and the anticipation of your upcoming adventure is building.
 As you plan and prepare for your upcoming trip, review these tips to make sure you don’t forget anything important.

-- Visit the tourism website for your destination country and review any new requirements they have due to Covid-19.
-Many countries have requirements in place for Covid-19 testing, minimum travel insurance coverage and more.
-You can also check the CDC or WHO websites for information.
-This website is a handy resource for finding Covid-19 testing locations all over the world.
+- Visit the U.S. State Department Covid-19 Country Information page or the tourism website for your destination country and review any requirements they have due to Covid-19.
+Some countries still have requirements in place for Covid-19 testing, minimum travel insurance coverage and more.

 - Make copies of the endorsement page of your passport.
 Leave one copy at home with a friend or family member.
 Take another copy with you, in a separate part of your luggage from the actual passport, or take a photo of it with your smart phone.